earnestaddae/ernestaddae/README.md

 This is complete Rails application built from scratch for my personal blogging website [Ernest Addae](https://www.earnestaddae.me)

 ## Setup

-1. Make sure you have Postgres running
+1. Pull down the app from version control
-2. `bin/setup`
+2. Make sure you have Postgres running
-3. `rails db:reset`
+3. `bin/setup`

 ## Starting the Server

 1. `bin/run`
 2. Please visit the localhost as this **http://localhost:3000/**